 Streeck had earlier believed that a centralist social-democratic position was a solution to the capital-labour antagonism.
 This would have been a solution within the capitalist system itself, but neoliberal capitalism again brought about that basic antagonism between capital and labour.
 Streeck has since emerged as one of the leading critics of the system.
 Adopting the slogan of delinking, he says that “it is essential that control is returned to local political communities as much as at all possible.
 That means ending the dictatorship of international organisations like the World Bank or multinational corporations over local economic development.
 Only then there can be democracy, i.e., participation in collective decision-making by the broad majority of working people, and only then we will see the experiments, social and economic, that can grow into an alternative to capitalism.”
 Streeck’s notable books include Buying Time: The Delayed Crisis of Democratic Capitalism, Social Institutions andEconomic Performance and Re-Forming Capitalism.

-In this interview, Streeck talks about how capitalism will end, capitalism and future of humanity, the growth of resistance movements, the limitations of social democracy, the relevance of Marxism, the message of Brexit, capitalism and popular reactions, challenges and prospects before the European Left, the refugee crisis, globalisation and delinking, neoliberalism and the state, and the growth of worldwide inequality.
-Excerpts:
+In the following excerpted interview, Streeck talks about how capitalism will end, capitalism and future of humanity, the growth of resistance movements, the limitations of social democracy, the relevance of Marxism, the message of Brexit, capitalism and popular reactions, challenges and prospects before the European Left, the refugee crisis, globalisation and delinking, neoliberalism and the state, and the growth of worldwide inequality.